omegaui/linux-voice-control/README.md

 After Saving the training-data, this program exists **without** actually enabling master control mode.

-For enabling master control mode, you need to set this property in **lvc-config.json** to **true**
+For enabling master control mode, you need to set this property in **lvc-config.json** to **true** OR
+Even you can just say **activate master control mode** during the runtime to enable it dynamically for that session only 😉!
 ```json
 {
   "master-mode": true